Hutchinsonj1/PRODUCTION1/README.md

 Sudoku Solver:
-    Clone this git repo to your favorite text-editor on your computer, save it in a New Folder.
+    Clone this repository to your favorite text-editor on your computer, save it in a New Folder.
 Open the repo you just cloned in your text-editor.

     Open the sudoku.py file.